Number fields with prescribed norms: Introduction

 \begin{theorem} Let $k$ be a number field, let $\mathcal{A} \subset k^*$ be a finitely generated subgroup, and let $G$ be a finite cyclic group.
 Suppose that $k$ has only one prime lying above $2$.
 Then the following are equivalent: \begin{enumerate} \item $\lim_{B \to \infty} \frac{N_{\mathrm{glob}}(k,G,\mathcal{A},B)}{N(k,G,B)} >0$; \item every element of $\mathcal{A}$ is a global norm from every $G$-extension of $k$. \end{enumerate} \end{theorem}

 A necessary condition for an element of $k$ to be a global norm is that it is a norm everywhere locally.
 However, this is not a sufficient condition in general due to possible failures of the \emph{Hasse norm principle} (HNP).
-Nevertheless, we reduce to the case of everywhere local norms via the following theorem, which shows that when counting by conductor, ``most'' abelian extensions satisfy the Hasse norm principle.
+Nevertheless, to prove Theorem \ref{thm:global}, we reduce to the case of everywhere local norms via the following theorem, which shows that, when ordered by conductor, ``most'' abelian extensions satisfy the Hasse norm principle.

-\begin{theorem} Let $k$ be a number field, $G$ a finite abelian group and $\mathcal{A} \subset k^*$ a finitely generated subgroup.
+\begin{theorem} Let $k$ be a number field, $G$ a finite abelian group, and $\mathcal{A} \subset k^*$ a finitely generated subgroup.
 Then

 \end{theorem}